Charles, Duke of Vendôme: Concordat of Bologna

-After this great triumph, it was subsequently agreed that a meeting would take place between François, and the Pope in Bologna.
+After this great triumph, it was subsequently agreed that a meeting would take place between Francis and Pope Leo X in Bologna.
 The Pope arrived for this meeting accompanied by many cardinals and soldiers on 8 December 1515.
 The king arrived three days later with a grand company.
-François and his chancellor Duprat emphasised their devotion and loyalty to the Pope, alongside the king's willingness to lay down all that he had in service of the Pope.
-Through one of his cardinals, the Pope thanked François, and named him the eldest son of the church, a recent title which had first been granted to Charles VIII in 1495.
-François' predecessor Louis XII had not been granted the title.
+Francis and his chancellor Duprat emphasised their devotion and loyalty to the Pope, alongside the king's willingness to lay down all that he had in service of the Pope.
+Through one of his cardinals, the Pope thanked Francis, and named him the eldest son of the church, a recent title which had first been granted to Charles VIII in 1495.
+Francis' predecessor Louis XII had not been granted the title.
 The two men then got down to business, discussing plans for a crusade against the Ottomans, the claims of the French crown to the kingdom of Naples, and in particular the supersession of the Pragmatic Sanction (1438 agreement by which the French church became largely autonomous from the Pope) with a new Concordat.
 Duprat would spend several days working on the nature of this Concordat with the cardinals (Ancona and Santi-Quatro).
 The various ambassadors in Bologna were troubled by the new alliance between the Pope and France.
-François worked to reassure those of Spain, Venice, the Swiss cantons and Portugal.
+Francis worked to reassure those of Spain, Venice, the Swiss cantons and Portugal.
 The Pope would do likewise.
-After a supper, debate took place on the nature of the Concordat, with François affable on many points.
+After a supper, debate took place on the nature of the Concordat, with Francis affable on many points.
 In return for his generosity, the Pope conceded to withdraw his troops from Verona on condition of Venice being prohibited from returning to Ravenna and Cervia.
-At François' request on 13 December, the Pope raised the brother of the Grand Maître to the cardinalate.
-In the evening François and the Pope dined alongside the duc de Bourbon, the duc de Vendôme and three cardinals.
-The Pope agreed to remove a censure on the French clergy, and in return François granted the release of the condotierri (originally a term denoting mercenary captains but broadened over time to all Italian commanders) captain Colonna and a postponement of his campaign into Naples.
+At Francis' request on 13 December, the Pope raised the brother of the Grand Maître to the cardinalate.
+In the evening Francis and the Pope dined alongside the duc de Bourbon, the duc de Vendôme and three cardinals.
+The Pope agreed to remove a censure on the French clergy, and in return Francis granted the release of the condotierri (originally a term denoting mercenary captains but broadened over time to all Italian commanders) captain Colonna and a postponement of his campaign into Naples.
 He was more vague on his commitments as concerned a crusade.